freboch/CSS_project_website/content/network-analysis.md

 <img src="/images/Book4UW.png" width="700" />
 <h3>
-For communities have been detected in this network.
+Four communities have been detected in this network.
 Harry is once again not in the same community as Ron and Hermione, which can seem strange.
 However, Harry is in a cluster with many characters who are mostly named in connection to Harry Potter (Pink).
 An example of this is Franc Bryce, who is the muggle man Harry sees dying in a dream in the beginning of the book.